 Chester Cathedral Constables

-In December 2011, Chester Cathedral appointed its head constable to lead a small team of constables to maintain security, and to keep good order within the Cathedral and its precincts.
-The new appointee Chris Jones, in addition to becoming head constable, keeps his duties as Dean and Chapter Secretary.
+In December 2011, Chester Cathedral appointed its cathedral inspector to lead a small team of constables to maintain security, and to keep good order within the Cathedral and its precincts.
+The new appointee Chris Jones, in addition to becoming inspector, keeps his duties as Dean and Chapter Secretary.

 In December 2015, Chris and Constable Sam Jones joined members of Cheshire Police Special Constabulary for their initial training programme.
 Although Chris and Sam will not become specials themselves (being members of a private constabulary they are not permitted to become special constables), joining the training programme is seen as a constructive way of developing a close working relationship between the local police and the cathedral's own officers.
 It also gives Chris and Sam a knowledge and understanding of Cheshire Police's procedures and systems should they need to follow them after making an arrest.